AshrithSagar/Classification-Fungal10x/README.md

   patch_size: (tuple[int, int, int]) Patch size for the heatmap.
   percentile_scale: (tuple[int, int]) Scale the heatmap values to percentile.
 Uses numpy.percentile();
   percentile_score: (bool) Percentile score for scaling the heatmap values.
 Uses scipy.stats.percentileofscore();
+  predictions_file: (string) Filename of the predictions CSV file, without the extension.
   save_dir: (path) Directory to save the heatmap images.
 Will be saved at {exp_base_dir}/{exp_name}/{fold-*}/{save_dir}/;
   source_dir: (path) Path to the directory containing the slides.
 Will be used to get the predictions for the heatmap.
   source_dir_annot: (path) Path to the directory containing the annotations corresponding to the slides in source_dir.
 Slides should have the same names as in source_dir.
 Will be used to overlap with the heatmap for easier visualisation.
 Set to null to use source_dir slides itself for heatmaps.